-- That the performance of calibration is sufficiently well described and that the procedure states the equipment settings, calibration specimen and reference reflector applied.
-The acceptance requirements for the parameters included in the calibration shall be stated, and there shall be guidelines applied for measures to be taken if these cannot be met. - That the procedure applied at data collection is adequately described and that information is clearly given with respect to equipment settings, system of coordinates in relation to inspection area, reference point and how this is decided, scanning pattern, scan resolution, scanning velocity and probe positions in the assembly. - That the procedure clearly describes the criteria for check of inspection data quality and checking with respect to the coverage of the inspection volume. - That the procedure applied for analysing data is sufficiently well described and that the procedure states the equipment settings and the reporting level.
+- That the performance of calibration is sufficiently well described and that the procedure states the calibration specimen and reference reflector to be used.
+The acceptance requirements for the parameters included in the calibration shall be stated, and there shall be guidelines for measures to be taken if these parameters cannot be met. - That the approach for data collection is adequately described.
+That the procedure clearly states the instrument settings, coordinate system, inspection area, reference points and how these are produced. - That the procedure states which scan pattern, track division, scan speed, probe position and probe assembly to be used. - That the procedure clearly describes the criteria for check of inspection data quality and checking with respect to the coverage of the inspection volume. - That the procedure applied for analysing data is sufficiently well described.
+That the procedure states the equipment settings and the reporting level to be used.
 It shall also be stated and described how distinctive indication patterns are to be analysed and characterized correctly.
-The criteria applied for detection shall be described, and how aspects such as longitudinal and transversal, embedded or surface breaking, volumetric or plane, tilt and skew of the defect shall be assessed. - That it with respect to sizing of defects is clearly stated which signal that applies as the basis of the assessment. - The procedure shall in a clear manner describe how decision-making is to be done, the governing criteria and how the reporting of the inspection is to be performed.
+It shall also be described which criterions for detection, characterisation, and sizing that are valid. - It shall be clearly stated how the following parameters are decided - Longitudinal or transversal - Embedded or surface breaking - Volumetric or planar - Skew and tilt - That it with respect to sizing of defects is clearly stated which signal that applies as the basis of the assessment. - The procedure shall in a clear manner describe how decision-making is to be done, the governing criteria and how the reporting of the inspection is to be performed.